-When building a base theme in a distribution the most important things to think about is that the code is understandable, flexible and extendable for other developers.
+When building a base theme in distribution the most important thing to think about is that the code is understandable, flexible and extendable for other developers.
 When starting with such a big project you don’t know yet what features will be included at what stage.
 The best way to set up the theme for a large project such as Open Social is to use components.

 To make things simple: In component based theming we aim to build a system of components instead of thinking in ‘pages’.
 A page is a term borrowed from the physical world, like a book.
-For web design this way of thinking this concept is very limiting.
+For web design, this way of thinking this concept is very limiting.
 That is why the industry is now moving away from this concept and talks about components instead.

 Knowing we wanted to build Open Social out of components we needed a starting point.
 We could start with a blank sheet and create our own components.
 This is where we come to the next big challenge: naming things.

 There are only two hard things in Computer Science: cache invalidation and naming things.